Robot combat: Robot fighting associations

 The major televised competitions have operated outside of these associations.

 Combat robot weaponry and design

 An effective combat robot must have some method of damaging or controlling the actions of its opponent while at the same time protecting itself from aggression.
-The tactics employed by combat robot operators and the robot designs which support those tactics are numerous.
+The tactics employed by combat robot operators and the robot designs that support those tactics are numerous.
 Although some robots have multiple weapons, the more successful competitors concentrate on a single form of attack.
 This is a list of most of the basic types of weapons.
 Most robot weaponry falls into one of the following categories:

+Inactive weaponry

+Inactive weaponry does not rely on a power source independent from a robot's mobility.
+Many modern rulesets, such as the rebooted versions of BattleBots and Robot Wars, require robots to have an active weapon to improve the visual spectacle, thus eliminating certain designs such as torque-reaction axlebots and thwackbots, and requiring other designs such as wedges and rammers to incorporate some other kind of weapon.